/

 1. Clevera

-The workflow is straightforward: you record your screen once, Clevera generates a narrated tutorial video and a formatted help article, and then translates both into 70+ languages with a single click.
-The narration, captions, and written guide all translate together — so your multilingual help center has complete, consistent content in every language you support.
+The workflow is straightforward: record your screen once, let Clevera generate a narrated tutorial video and formatted help article, then translate both into 70+ languages with one click.
+The narration, captions, and written guide all translate together, so your multilingual help center has complete, consistent content in every language you support.

 What sets Clevera apart:

-• Dual output from one recording: Every tutorial produces both a video and a written article.
-That's 2 multilingual assets for the price of 1 recording session.
+• Dual output from one recording: every tutorial produces both a video and a written article.

-• Translate tutorials automatically: Both the video narration and the help article translate in one click.
-You don't need to manage separate subtitle files or outsource voiceover work.
+• Translate tutorials automatically: video narration and the help article translate in one workflow.

-• 70+ languages: Broad language coverage with no per-language fee structure.
+• 70+ languages: broad language coverage without a per-language content production workflow.

 Best for: SaaS teams building multilingual help centers that include both video tutorials and written documentation.